ryanfiller/gabby2020/src/routes/work/transitiondesign.md

 order: 400
 ---

-Transition Design Booklet

-Created as part of research and of the emerging field of transition design.
+Created as research on the emerging design field known as transition design.
 Booklet format utilized to compile and break-down information into sequential and categorized portions.
 Select spreads shown.

 !['alt text here'](images/TransitionBooklet-Cover-Mockup-Small.png)